iturner72/book-notes/the_crypto_story.md

         Bitcoin through futures contracts.
 Two layers of abstraction: a Bitcoin, wrapped in a futures contract, wrapped in a stock, and delivered to your brokerage account.
+## B CeFi
+* i.
+Fiat on-ramps
+    + OK, I said one way to own a Bitcoin is to write your private key on a Post-it note.
+But where did you *get* that Bitcoin?
+The main way people in most of the world get into crypto is that they exchange dollars (or euros, pounds, yuan, etc. - what crypto people call "fiat") for crypto.
+        And how they do that is a tricky question.
+    + In the olden days, the stereotype was that a lot of crypto exchanges were run by criminals or incompetent teenagers, or incompetent teenage criminals.
+The standard crypto-exchange transaction was 1) you exchanged your dollars for Bitcoin to but heroin, and then 2) the exchange got hacked and lost your Bitcoin before you could ever buy the heroin.
+    + Modern crypto exchanges are less like that.
+For one thing, they're more careful and technically adept, so they're less likely to lose your Bitcoin.
+For another thing, though they're big companies, regulators are aware of them, and they try to be good corporate citizens.
+* ii.
+Custodians
+    + ...instead of sending you 0.005215 Bitcoin, the exchange just keeps a database of its customers and their account balanes.
+And your entry in the database includes your name, your driver's license number, your account number, your email address, your phone number, your password,* your mother's maiden name, and your account balance, and the exchange writes 0.005215 in the balance field.
+        + *jk, just a hash of your password.

 # IV Trust, Money, Community